Joan Allen biography

 A founding member of Chicago's legendary Steppenwolf Theatre, Allen studied her craft at Eastern Illinois University in Charleston, Illinois.

 She has become one of America's most highly regarded actresses with her work in films such as Pleasantville (1998), The Contender (2000, for which she received her third Oscar nomination and second Golden Globe nomination), and The Notebook (2004).
 She won a Golden Apple Award as Female Star of the Year in 2000 and received a Golden Starfish Award for Career Achievement at the 2003 Hamptons International Film Festival.
 She has since landed roles in several big films, such as the three of the Bourne movies (The Bourne Supremacy in 2004, The Bourne Ultimatum in 2007 and The Bourne Legacy in 2012).
-She also has a recurring role as Claire Lachay on the television series Luck (2012).
+She also had a recurring role as Claire Lachay on the television series Luck (2012).
 More recently, she starred in Room (2015) alongside William H. Macy.

 Allen married fellow actor Peter Friedman in 1990.
 They have a daughter, Sadie.